 In the ensuing discussion, however, there was audible silence from major players in the press and media.
 Thus, the incident received alarmingly insufficient reportage which resulted in serious inaction for those culpable.
 Without an elevated platform to float on, the ambition for justice drowned in the humdrum habits of web surfers and news outlets alike.

-Fast-forward to the present day and you’ll find another life is nabbed following police detention, with the family of A. Ganapathy alleging police violence as the largest factor for his untimely passing.
+Fast-forward to the present day and you’ll find another life is nabbed following police detention, with the family of A. Ganapathy alleging police violence was the largest factor in his untimely passing.
 On top of newly detected kidney problems, the family maintained that the victim was beaten with rubber pipes while in custody and, in consequence, sustained a leg amputation.
-Time has shown that allegations of police misconduct are routinely glossed over but the stories that do surface over countless those that are muzzled must be met with lingering echoes and probe with a magnifying glass.
+Time has shown that allegations of police misconduct are routinely glossed over but the stories that do surface over countless those that are muzzled must be met with lingering echoes and probed with a magnifying glass.

-We stand by them and we will fight for them and for those names that has been silenced.
+We stand by them and we will fight for them and for those names that have been silenced.
 Say their names.